bhoamikhona/javascript/Section 11/README.md

 - Another great thing about forms is that whenever we have one of the input fields, and we click/type into it and then we hit 'enter' then that will automatically trigger a click event on the submit button.
 - So clicking into or typing into any of the input fields of the form and then hitting enter, will trigger the submit button.
 - Now since we added a 'click' event, event listener to the submit button now both, the 'enter' key and the 'click' event will trigger the event listener function attached to it.

+### Implementing Transfers

+- In this lesson, we are going to implement our next feature, which is to transfer money from one user to another.
+- Here's how transfers work - we input the username of another user to whom we want to transfer and then the amount.

 ## Author